 Audition for the appropriate jury (tapes are acceptable), showing performance ability on at least two woodwind instruments: flute, oboe, clarinet, saxophone, bassoon.
+A 3.0 GPA is required for graduation.

-Primary Woodwind Instrument 2
+Primary Woodwind Instrument

 Secondary Woodwind Instrument

 Three remaining Woodwind Instruments

 MUS 715 Recital (two recitals)

-MED 734 Woodwind Techniques and Materials2
+MED 734 Woodwind Techniques and Materials

 MUS 692 Special Problems: Woodwind Literature

 Music History and Literature Elective (MUS 630 History Survey (3) may be required)

 Music Theory Elective (MUS 620 Theory Survey (3) may be required)

-Electives
+Electives (3 hours must be at 600 level or higher)

-The Arts Theory and Composition Voodwind and Pedagory NOTE: Selection of specific primary, secondary and minor instruments is at the option of the student in consultation with his or her Graduate Advisory Committee and with approval of the auditioning committee.
+NOTE: Selection of specific primary, secondary and minor instruments is at the option of the student in consultation with his or her Graduate advisory committee and with approval of the auditioning committee.
 Normally, the student will be expected to select a primary/secondary combination from one of the following: single reed/double reed, single reed/flute, double reed/flute.
 Study of the primary and secondary instruments must embrace at least two semesters.
 Requirements for MUS 715 under this degree program will include two recitals, each receiving one semester hour credit.
 These recitals may consist of one chamber music program and one solo program, or a combination of chamber and solo music within both recitals.
 The primary and secondary instruments must be performed in each recital; the remaining instruments must be performed at least once, with a minimum of one minor instrument represented on each program.